dpursehouse/mongo-gerrit/README.md

 mongo-gerrit has been developed on OSX with Python 2.7.
 It should also work on other platforms, but has not been tested.
 Python 3 is not supported.

-It is assumed that a MongoDB instance is running on the default host and port (`localhost:27017`).
+It is assumed that a MongoDB instance is running.
+If it's not running on the default host and port (`localhost:27017`), this can be specified.

 ## Installation